Lisa Germano: Career

-Germano was working as a violinist when rock singer John Mellencamp invited her to play in his band for the Scarecrow Tour.
+Germano studied at Indiana University in Bloomington in the late 1970s and played in local bands, where she became acquainted with drummer Kenny Aronoff.
+In 1985, based upon Aronoff's recommendation, rock singer John Mellencamp invited her to play in his band for the Scarecrow Tour.
 For the next eight years, she toured and recorded as a member of Mellencamp's band, appearing on The Lonesome Jubilee (1987), Big Daddy (1989), Falling from Grace (1991), Human Wheels (1993), and Dance Naked (1994).
 Germano played with Mellencamp from 1985 to 1993 before leaving in 1994 to pursue a solo career.
 During the 1980s she also appeared on albums by Simple Minds and the Indigo Girls.
 Germano rejoined Mellencamp's band for the 2023 Live and In Person tour, and also played violin on his studio album that year, Orpheus Descending – the first Mellencamp studio album she played on since 1993.

 After recording with Henry Lee Summer, Bob Seger, and Carrie Newcomer, Germano began a solo career with the album On the Way Down from the Moon Palace (1991), recorded in Indianapolis and released by her label, Major Bill Records.
 Although sales were low, the album got the attention of Capitol Records, which signed her to a contract and released her next album, Happiness (1993).
 Personnel changes at Capitol resulted in the departure of most of her supporters at the label, but Germano retained the rights to her album.

 Germano signed a contract with the British label 4AD, which had a manufacturing and distribution deal with Warner Bros. in the U.S. Ivo Watts-Russell, founder and president of 4AD, was a fan of Germano's work.
 He remixed some of the Happiness tracks with producer and engineer John Fryer, who had been involved in Watts-Russell's This Mortal Coil project.
 In early 1994, 4AD issued Inconsiderate Bitch, a limited-edition EP with five of the remixed tracks.
 In April of that year, Happiness was reissued with different artwork, mixing, and sequencing.
 Two tracks from the original release were replaced, including a cover version of "These Boots Are Made for Walkin'".

 Germano's third album, Geek the Girl, was released in October 1994.
 It received positive reviews from the music press and significantly raised her profile.
 Most of its tracks were recorded at her home, giving the album an intimate and demo-like feel.
 Initially, she played all of the instruments on the record, but she then chose to re-mix four of the tracks with the help of Malcolm Burn, and added Kenny Aronoff on drums.